dzackgarza/Qual-Review-and-Solutions/Algebra/Review Doc/AlgebraQualNotes.md

 - Fundamental theorem of Galois theory

-- Computations of Galois groups of polynomials of small degree and cyclotomic
+- Computations of Galois groups
+	- of polynomials of small degree

-- Polynomials
+	- of cyclotomic polynomials

 - Solvability of polynomials by radicals

 # Group Theory

 ## Big List of Notation

 +--------------------------------------+------------------------------------------------------------------------------------------------------------------+
 | Notation                             | Definition                                                                                                       |